My Daughter Chose to Study Overseas — and We Couldn’t Be Happier

 In the United States, she was accepted to George Washington University, Lafayette College, the College of William and Mary, the University of Richmond, the University of Pittsburgh, and American University.
 She was also waitlisted at Notre Dame.

-A unique thing about applying to a school overseas is that my daughter was told of her acceptance to Cardiff within two weeks, which is much faster than schools in the states.
-The only condition was that she needed to earn good grades her senior year in high school.
+A unique thing about applying to a school overseas is that my daughter was told of her acceptance to Cardiff within two weeks, which is much faster than schools in the States.
+The only condition was that she needed to earn good grades in her senior year in high school.
 Also, the Cardiff University calendar is from Sept.
-26 to June 15 — a little later start and finish than the states, but the students have a bit more time to prepare.
+26 to June 15 — a little later start and finish than the States, but the students have a bit more time to prepare.

 Costs